-- 3.1 In order to maintain the high standards that the Authority expects of its drivers operating within the district, a basic numeracy, literacy, knowledge of the taxi licensing regimes and knowledge of locations is assessed by the Authority through a knowledge test. - 3.2.
+- 3.1 In order to maintain the high standards that the Authority expects of its drivers operating within the district, a basic numeracy, literacy and knowledge of the taxi licensing regimes is assessed by the Authority through a knowledge test. - 3.2.
 There is a fee payable for the knowledge test.
 If further tests are required, these will be arranged and an additional administrative fee will be charged, to be paid prior to the test.
 Subsequent tests must be a minimum of two weeks apart.
-The tests must be held within two months of the first failed test date or the application will be returned and deemed not duly made. - 3.3 The literacy and numeracy test aims to identify understanding of the English language and basic mathematics. - 3.4 The local knowledge test is practical and aims to identify knowledge of locations of places of interest and routes. - 3.5 New applicants are required to undertake a driving proficiency test conducted by the Council's appointed driving examiner.
-Where an applicant fails a driving ability test, a period of two weeks must elapse before any retest is taken. - 3.6 An applicant may only take the knowledge test and driving ability test on three occasions in respect of one application.
+The tests must be held within two months of the first failed test date or the application will be returned and deemed not duly made. - 3.3 The questions within the knowledge test cover literacy and numeracy and aim to identify understanding of the English language and basic mathematics. - 3.4 New applicants are required to undertake a driving proficiency test conducted by the Council's appointed driving examiner.
+Where an applicant fails a driving ability test, a period of two weeks must elapse before any retest is taken. - 3.5 An applicant may only take the knowledge test and driving ability test on three occasions in respect of one application.
 A test is taken if the applicant attends a relevant test centre and is given a test paper or sets off on the ability test.
 If three tests of either type are failed, the application will be refused and no further application for a driver's licence may be made for a period of six months from the date the last test was failed.